Club constitution

 General Provisions

-1. The Club’s name will be Rickmansworth Archery Club hereinafter referred to as “the Club”.
+1. The Club’s name will be Rickmansworth Archery Club and shall incorporate Rickmansworth Company of Archers hereinafter collectively referred to as “the Club”..

 2. All monies received on behalf of the Club shall remain the property of the Club and there will be no distribution of such funds between its members.